Maya civilization: Society

 From the Early Preclassic, Maya society was sharply divided between the elite and commoners.
-As population increased over time, various sectors of society became increasingly specialised, and political organization became increasingly complex.
+As population increased over time, various sectors of society became increasingly specialised, and political organization increasingly complex.
 By the Late Classic, when populations had grown enormously and hundreds of cities were connected in a complex web of political hierarchies, the wealthy segment of society multiplied.
 A middle class may have developed that included artisans, low ranking priests and officials, merchants, and soldiers.
 Commoners included farmers, servants, labourers, and slaves.
 According to indigenous histories, land was held communally by noble houses or clans.
-Such clans held that the land was the property of the clan ancestors, and such ties between the land and the ancestors were reinforced by the burial of the dead within residential compounds.
+Such clans held that the land was the property of the ancestors, and ties between the land and the ancestors were reinforced by the burial of the dead within residential compounds.

 King and court

 Classic Maya rule was centred in a royal culture that was displayed in all areas of Classic Maya art.
 The king was the supreme ruler and held a semi-divine status that made him the mediator between the mortal realm and that of the gods.
 From very early times, kings were specifically identified with the young maize god, whose gift of maize was the basis of Mesoamerican civilization.
 Maya royal succession was patrilineal, and royal power only passed to queens when doing otherwise would result in the extinction of the dynasty.
 Typically, power was passed to the eldest son.
 A young prince was called a chʼok ("youth"), although this word later came to refer to nobility in general.
 The royal heir was called bʼaah chʼok ("head youth").
-Various points in the young prince's childhood were marked by ritual; the most important was a bloodletting ceremony at age five or six years.
+Various points in the prince's childhood were marked by ritual; the most important was a bloodletting ceremony at age five or six.
 Although being of the royal bloodline was of utmost importance, the heir also had to be a successful war leader, as demonstrated by taking of captives.
 The enthronement of a new king was a highly elaborate ceremony, involving a series of separate acts that included enthronement upon a jaguar-skin cushion, human sacrifice, and receiving the symbols of royal power, such as a headband bearing a jade representation of the so-called "jester god", an elaborate headdress adorned with quetzal feathers, and a sceptre representing the god Kʼawiil.